bilal-azam/AI-Powered-Task-Management-System/README.md

 - **User Profile**: Improved the user profile page UI to display user details more clearly and provide a better user experience.

+## New Features

+### Enhanced Notifications

+- **Notifications**: Added filters to the notifications feature, allowing users to view different types of notifications based on their preferences.